 Within years we have learned it in a hard way that we cannot win every customer.
 Trying to satisfy every customer will get you burned out.
 We have learned how to focus on our target markets.
-Our long-term competencies within target markets allows us to deliver an experience what our customers expect from us.
+Our long-term competencies within target markets allow us to deliver an experience that our customers expect from us.

 We only promise what we can deliver

-These days, lot of companies still try to compete based on the price of their offering.
+These days, a lot of companies still try to compete based on the price of their offering.
 They attempt to undercut competitors by delivering a product or service that can be called satisfactory.
 That is not what we do.
-We believe this does not serve the customers’ needs in a long run.
-In reality, satisfactory products and services are just low-quality hardware, buggy software and poor support.
-In summary – customers get overall bad experience that does not serve their business needs.
+We believe this does not serve the customers’ needs in the long run.
+In reality, satisfactory products and services are just low-quality hardware, buggy software, and poor support.
+In summary – customers get the overall bad experience that does not serve their business needs.
 This comes from the laws of physics and from the realities of life.

-We live in an age when everyone expects that their problems will be dealt in a hurry.
-While not all problems can be resolved in the moment, we make sure to meet customer’s expectations about how long it will take for us to deal with their needs.
-When possible, we often over deliver.
+We live in an age when everyone expects that their problems will be dealt with in a hurry.
+While not all problems can be resolved at the moment, we make sure to meet customer’s expectations about how long it will take for us to deal with their needs.
+When possible, we often overdeliver.

-At the pre-sales stages we provide fast responses to customer quote requests.
-In a real world, project managers have their table full of projects.
+At the pre-sales stages, we provide fast responses to customer quote requests.
+In the real-world, project managers have their tables full of projects.
 Things get delayed until their urgency.
-We don't try to overcomplicate the customers with our product specific details.
-We specify only the amount of details that are important to recognise what are the suitable products and solution scope to fit the customer budget or framework.
+We don’t try to overcomplicate the customers with our product specific details.
+We specify only the amount of details that are important to recognize what are the suitable products and solution scope to fit the customer budget or framework.

 Understand our client’s business

 In the B2B world, delivering an amazing customer experience also means understanding our clients’ needs, processes and how our product/service impacts the outcome.
-For example, that may mean knowing their industry regulations or how much automations they would need.
-The more we understand our client’s business, the more value e can provide; the more value e provide, the better the customer experience.
+For example, that may mean knowing their industry regulations or how much automation they would need.
+The more we understand our client’s business, the more value we can provide; the more value we provide, the better the customer experience.

 Lean manufacturing and Agile project management

 Traditionally, companies have predicted customer trends and produced products based on those predictions.
-We have recognised that every customers need and project is unique.
-By trying to fit some product or solution that is predicted from the wide array of statistics, just makes customers frustrated and feeling that you don't understand their needs.
+We have recognized that every customer need and project is unique.
+By trying to fit some product or solution that is predicted from the wide array of statistics, just makes customers frustrated and feeling that you don’t understand their needs.

-We develop and deliver personalised outcomes for our business partners and end-customers by listening valuable customer needs and requirements at the pre-sales stage and in the beginning of the cooperation.
+We develop and deliver personalized outcomes for our business partners and end-customers by listening to valuable customer needs and requirements at the pre-sales stage and at the beginning of the cooperation.